 Sanjay: Yes, it depends on the guest and if they like eating in their hotel or if they prefer going out.

 What is your favourite hotel on our tours?

 Sanjay: Anything by the Oberoi or Taj group.
 I also really like Suryagarh in Jaisalmer.

 How about your favourite off-beat hotel?

-Sanjay: I would definitely recommend including at least one stop in rural Rajasthan.
-It’s a great opportunity to relax mid-trip and the locals who live in and around the villages are always friendly.
+Sanjay: I recommend including at least one stop in rural Rajasthan.
+It’s an excellent opportunity to relax mid-trip, and the locals who live in and around the villages are always friendly.
 Favourites of mine are probably Rawla Narlai and Bainsrorgarh Fort.